pybuilder/pybuilder.github.io/documentation/tutorial.md

 The build failed because there were test errors.
 How do we get to know which test failed and why?

-Python Builder writes reports along each build to capture all the output produced by all the tools it uses, including the unittest framework.
+PyBuilder writes reports along each build to capture all the output produced by all the tools it uses, including the unittest framework.

 Have a look at the file ```target/reports/unittest```.
 It contains all the output written during the execution of the tests.